Intersecting diametral balls induced by a geometric graph

-\textit{Case 1.2.} The points \( x \) and \( y \) lie on the same side with respect to \( o \) on the line \( \ell \).
-Without loss of generaly assume that \(x\) and \(y\) belong to the first and fourth quadrants.
-Using the fact that \( \ell \) and \( \ell_{\pi/2} \) are bisecting lines, we obtain that \(s_1=s_3+1\) and \(s_4=s_2+1\).
-Therefore, we easily construct a cycle with edges satisfying the key observation: We run alternatively between the points of the first and third quadrants starting from \(x\) and finishing at \(y\), and then we continue to run alternatively between the points of the fourth and second quadrants starting from \( y \) and finishing at \( x \).
+\textit{Case 1.2.} The points \( x \) and \( y \) lie on the same side with respect to \( o_\alpha \) on the line \( \ell_\alpha \).
+Without loss of generality assume that \(x\) and \(y\) belong to the first and fourth quadrants.
+Using the fact that \( \ell_\alpha \) and \( \ell_{\alpha + \pi/2} \) are bisecting lines, we obtain that \(s_1=s_3+1\) and \(s_4=s_2+1\).
+Therefore, we easily construct a Hamiltonian cycle with edges satisfying Observation~\ref{key-observation}: We run alternatively between the points of the first and third quadrants starting from \(x\) and finishing at \(y\), and then we continue to run alternatively between the points of the fourth and second quadrants starting from \( y \) and finishing at \( x \).